-- Total city-owned and private green buildings in the city calculated for December 31 of a specified year.
+- Total city-owned and private green buildings in the city as of December 31 of a specified year.
 These are cumulative numbers, counting all existing buildings built to or operated under green standards over the previous years.
+Include any currently permitted, but not constructed projects in the following year.
 The GreenStep program will normalize these data and report green buildings per 1,000 residents.
 (Metrics 2.1 and 2.5) - Municipal green square footage completed last year is the total square footage of all new city-owned/controlled green buildings completed by December 31st of that year (Metric 2.3).
 Divide that number by the total square footage of all new permitted buildings completed during the past calendar year, reporting the ratio as a percentage (Metric 2.4).
 Follow the same procedure for private green square footage (Metrics 2.7 and 2.8).